 Onwards to Fort Augustus where the A82 crosses the Caledonian Canal via a swing bridge.
 Stop and watch the boats going up and down the flight of five locks.
 Visit the Caledonian Canal Visitor Centre showcasing the history of Thomas Telford’s Caledonian Canal – free admission.
 Dogs not allowed but a small exhibition so one of you could wait outside while the other one takes a look.
 Dog friendly pubs in Fort Augustus are the Lock Inn and The Bothy.

 Return either the way you came or by the scenic south shore route via the spectacular 100ft waterfall of the Falls of Foyers – good area for red squirrels.
 Dores Inn and the Whitebridge Hotel are both dog friendly.

 At Fortrose make sure you go to Chanonry Point for a close up view of the dolphins when the tide is right – an hour after low tide is usually good.
-The Anderson Hotel in Fortrose is dog friendly and serves good food and real ale.
+The Allangrange at Munlochy is dog friendly and does good food, The Anderson Hotel in Fortrose is also dog friendly and serves good food and real ale but usually opens late afternoon.
 Walks along Rosemarkie beach and Fairy Glen are highlights here.
 The Beach Cafe at Rosemarkie allows at the outside benches.

 Favourite photographers’ excursion especially for the Autumn colours.
 Justly renowned for the glory of its woodlands, this classical blend of natural forest, shimmering loch and rugged hill has inspired many Victorian artists, and notably the 'Monarch of the Glen' painted by Landseer was set amidst this fine panorama.
 (There will be deer and sheep in Glen Affric but not likely along the paths)

-Note: All beaches are dog friendly in the area.
+Note: All beaches are dog friendly in the area all year round.